 In the state of Wisconsin, any person who has sexual contact with a child who has attained the age of 15 years but has not attained the age of 16 years, or any person who has sexual intercourse with a child who has attained the age of 15 years, is guilty of a Class A misdemeanor if the person has not attained the age of 19 years when the violation occurs.
-(Wis.Stat. s.
-948.093) The statute does not apply to the child's spouse.
+The statute does not apply to the child's spouse.